When AI Writes the Code, Who Preserves the Meaning?

 Static types as mechanical review

 Generated code can look plausible while still misunderstanding the model.
-A compiler becomes a mechanical reviewer.
+A compiler for a strong static type system becomes a mechanical reviewer.
 It does not get impressed by code that merely looks reasonable.
 It just says no.

 This is not only true in languages such as F# or Haskell.
 It is also increasingly visible in Java and C#.
-Records, sealed types and pattern matching make it easier to express data shapes, alternatives and states directly.
+Records, sealed types and pattern matching make it easier to express data shapes, alternatives, states and constraints directly, in a form the compiler can check.

 But static typing also has a cost.